Überwinden Sie die Schlafprokrastination für eine bessere Nachtruhe

 Overcoming sleep procrastination for restful sleep

-Overcome sleep procrastination for better sleep.
+Overcome sleep procrastination for a better night's rest

-The fight against sleep procrastination
+The battle against sleep procrastination

-Sleep Procrastination – The Resistance Against the Night
+Sleep procrastination – The resistance against the night

 The origins of the term

-The influence on health
+The impact on health

 The psychological aspects